 If you were to describe a motorhome as an animal, it would definitely be a turtle.
 Although not slow like one, the ability to carry your home wherever you go makes them similar.
-If the thought of hitching and unhitching a caravan makes you shudder, check out our range of motorhomes for sale and hire across Australia below!
+If the thought of hitching and unhitching a caravan makes you shudder, check out our range of motorhomes for sale across Australia below!

 Motorhomes offer many conveniences for their residents.
 An obvious benefit is not having to connect and disconnect a trailer from your vehicle, which is especially useful if you are travelling solo.
 Packing up your motorhome is also far quicker than a caravan, as apart from an optional awning, everything you need stays inside the vehicle.

 Motorhomes come with all the safety features you would expect from a modern vehicle: ABS; traction control and airbags all come as standard in most models.
 If you wanted to leave your motorhome at the campsite when you visit the shops, bringing a bicycle or motorcycle is another great option for added transportation.

 Travelling in a single vehicle has its benefits.
 You only need to pay for one vehicle’s registration and insurance, not two when you have both a car and caravan.
 When buying a caravan, you may need to upgrade the towing vehicle as well, further adding to the final cost.

 However, having your home and car on the same platform may create problems if your motorhome unfortunately broke down.
 Having a nationally covered roadside assistance policy, while also bringing spare parts and tools to fix minor issues can keep you on the move and out of trouble.